TylerJDev/my-portfolio/content/blog/when-role-button-is-not-enough.md

 Developers tend to use `role=”button”` to turn an element into a "button".
 This is to indicate to AT users, that the element with the `role="button"` is indeed a button.
 In many cases this is not enough to make that element accessible.

-Before I begin, I would like to say that in **all cases**, utilizing a native `<button>` element is preferred over `role=”button”`.
+Before I begin, I would like to say that in **all cases**, utilizing a regular `<button>` element is preferred over `role=”button”`.
 You should only utilize the role in events where you cannot use a native button element.

 ## What is not enough?